kevinrue/shiny-alvmac/README.md

-To limit the size of this sample app, we first filtered out all gene ontologies associated with fewer than 10 genes or more than 100 genes, and then all genes not annotated to any remaining gene ontologies (except _IRF7_ which we like a lot).
+To limit the size of this sample app, we first filtered out all gene ontologies associated with fewer than 10 genes or more than 100 genes, and then all genes not annotated to any remaining gene ontologies.